The Breakdown: Jeju Island Beach Break (with Kids)

 Hamdeok beach is made up of 3 separate #beaches. 🏖 This is the middle one and it is pretty damn gorgeous. 😎 * There aren't too many real sunbeds available on these beaches (more like plastic tables and chairs) but @cafedelmoondo has couple cabanas you can rent for 10,000krw/hour.
 Wish I'd discovered that earlier! 🙄 * * * * * #hamdeok #jeju #jejuisland #beachin #제주도여행 #함덕

 Have you been to Jeju?
-Is there a beach you recommend?
+Is there a summer beach you recommend?
 Share your travel tips in the comments below!

 Did you find this post interesting/helpful/useful?
 PIN IT!